socialplanning/repopencore/README.txt

 if you change all the necessary values to something appropriate for your installation.

-You will need to install TaskTracker manually in your OpenCore virtualenv.
-Surprisingly, this seems to work without any dependency conflicts.
-After you've installed TaskTracker, you'll need to patch your newly installed copy of myghty.importer at L56:
+First, install TaskTracker with commands provided by repopencore:
+ `install-myghty-fork && install-tasktracker`

+This will install TaskTracker from trunk as well as a version of Myghty (which is required by a dependency of TaskTracker) with the following patch applied to myghty.importer at L56:
  -__builtin__.__import__ = import_module
  +#__builtin__.__import__ = import_module
-That monkeypatch of the built-in __import__ seems to break Zope's own munging of sys.path which results in ImportErrors all over the place.
+That monkeypatch of the built-in __import__ seems to break Zope's own munging of sys.path which results in ImportErrors all over the place, hence the forked installation here.

 Currently theming (with Deliverance) is not in place, but otherwise the integration will actually Just Work as long as you've configured everything